01The view is stunning.

 Until you've seen the view from 1,000 feet, you have no idea what you're missing.
 It's magical.
 With a private pilot license, you can see that view whenever you want.
 With a commercial pilot license, you can potentially see it every day when you go to work.

-It's been said many times before, but it's worth repeating: An office with a view beats a desk job any day.
+It's common sense, but it's worth repeating: An office with a view beats a cubicle any day.

 02You'll join an elite group.

-Aviators may have a reputation for being bold, careless and insensitive (think Maverick and Goose), but this stereotype couldn't be further from the truth.
+Aviators may have a reputation for being bold, brash, and reckless, but this stereotype couldn't be further from the truth.

 The people in the aviation industry are a different breed.
-When you become a pilot, you join an instant fraternity - without the hazing.
+When you become a pilot, you instantly join a fraternity that transcends national borders and cultures.
 It's an instant family, complete with crazy uncles and holiday parties.

 03Flying makes you smarter.